uptane/uptane.github.io/overview.md

 ## Project Overview ##

-Uptane is the first software update security system for the automotive industry capable of resisting even nation-state level actors.
+Uptane is the first software update security system for the automotive industry capable of resisting even attacks by nation-state level actors.
 It is designed in such a manner that the security of software updates degrades gradually, only as attackers gain different levels of access to vehicles, or the automaker's infrastructure itself.
 By building these